Events 2019

 You can read more about the Merton Priory Trust here.

-Tooting has connections with several figures from the Victorian and Edwardian music hall.
-For our May monthly meeting, you can here about these stars and what their connections were.
-We are also promised some recordings for your delectation and delight!
-Peter Charlton from The British Music hall Society will be addressing us.
+Tooting has connections with several figures from the Victorian and Edwardian music hall, and at our next meeting you can here about these stars and what their connections were.
+We are also promised some recordings for your delight and delectation!

-What are the buildings, objects, features that make Tooting important to you?
+What are the buildings, objects and features that make Tooting important to you?
 What does being “locally listed” mean?
 What do you want to protect and improve in Tooting?
-Come to our June meeting and find out about local listing and Tooting History Group’s role in drawing it up.

 Layers of London is a map-based history website.
 Users can access free historic maps of London and contribute their own stories, memories and histories to create a public social history resource about their area.